SaBah2790/Loki-style/README.md

 # Loki-style
-webpage design using my husky's personality to utilize various html and css elements
+webpage design using my husky's personality in order to practice various html and css elements